United passenger flying from Los Angeles to Nicaragua accidentally ends up 8,000 miles away in Tokyo

 However, he began to think something was amiss after he was offered a pillow and given a meal.

-After six hours in the sky, Calderón began to feel a little panicked about missing his connecting flight in Houston, and got the attention of a flight attendant who told him the plane was headed to Haneda Airport in Tokyo, Japan.
+After a couple of hours in the sky, Calderón began to feel a little panicked about missing his connecting flight in Houston, and got the attention of a flight attendant who told him the plane was headed to Haneda Airport in Tokyo, Japan.

 United Airlines confirmed the incident to the New York Post.